 On the Saturday, head to the Colosseum.

-Yes, it is cliché, but it really worth visiting.
+Yes, it is cliché, but it really worths visiting.
 You will feel like Russell Crowe in Gladiator for a couple of hours.
 Note that it is important to buy your tickets in advance to beat the queue.

 Rome offers also plenty of touristy photo opportunities.
 So go on, be a tourist and proud of it!

 Now is a good time to grab a late lunch.
 All places around there will be quite touristy so don’t desperately look for something special, just pick between panini and pasta.
-Or even better, pack a sandwich, from a local baker, so you can enjoy it at our next stop, the Roman Forum!
+Or even better, pack a sandwich from a local baker, so you can enjoy it at our next stop, the Roman Forum!

 The views of Rome’s roofs are wonderful from there.

 At the top of the hill you will find Emperor Augustus palace.
-You will also see on the other side of the hill what remains from the Circus Maximus (drop movie reference here: Ben-Hur)
+You will also see on the other side of the hill what remains of the Circus Maximus (drop movie reference here: Ben-Hur)

 After the Palatine hill, head toward the Piazza del Campidoglio, where you will find the famous Capitoline wolf statue.
 You can then head downhill to the Piazza Venezia and the high street area.